cpseager/spike-prime-win7/README.md

 That's it!

 Double click on the shortcut and you should now have a working Spike system on your Windows 7 computer (USB cable connection).
-If you are brave you can now waste several hours trying to set up a working Bluetooth connection too, but we would suggest simply sticking to the USB cable.
+If you are brave you can now waste several hours trying to set up a working Bluetooth connection too (it's hard, but does work - see the instruction in the bluetooth folder in this repo), but we would suggest simply sticking to the USB cable.

 For information your Spike project files will be saved at